 \subsection{Technical overview}

-Let us say that an arc $e\in E$ is \emph{contractible}, if $e$ must be tight with respect to \emph{any} optimal dual solution $\mu^*$ to \eqref{dual}.
-The main progress in the algorithm will be identifying a new contractible arc within a strongly polynomial number of iterations, and reducing the size of the graph $G$ by contracting such arcs.
-Once an optimal dual solution is found in the contracted instance, it extends straightforwardly to the original graph.
-Hence in a strongly polynomial number of steps, we will be able to find an optimal dual solution.
-Finally, a primal optimal solution can be obtained via a single (regular) maximum flow computation.
+The main progress in the algorithm will be finding a fitting pair $(f,\mu)$ with a safe labelling $\mu$ containing an \emph{abundant arc}---an arc whose relabelled flow is large compared to the total excess and deficit across all nodes.
+It can be shown that an abundant arc must be tight in every dual optimal solution.
+Namely, if we contract an abundant arc, then an essentially optimal dual solution can be easily pulled back from the contracted instance to the original one (see Lemma~\ref{lem:pullback} below).
+Once we have an essentially optimal dual solution, primal and dual optimal solutions can be found via Lemma~\ref{lem:optimality}.

-The same scheme was used in \cite{laci}.
-In fact, this is a classical scheme for obtaining strongly polynomial algorithms for the classical minimum-cost circulation problem.
-The algorithm in \cite{laci} and ours are direct descendants of Orlin's algorithm \cite{Orlin93}.
-This runs the classical weakly polynomial Edmonds-Karp scaling algorithm \cite{Edmonds72} for minimum-cost circulations, only to identify an {\em ``abundant arc''}.
-Then the network size can be reduced by contracting such an arc.
-However, the idea of using a modified (rounded) problem instance only to identify a tight constraint goes back to the first strongly polynomial algorithm for minimum-cost circulations by Tardos \cite{Tardos85strong}.
+This is very similar to the scheme used by V\'egh~\cite{laci}.
+In fact, both algorithms can be seen as descendants of Orlin's algorithm~\cite{Orlin93} for minimum cost circulations.
+Orlin's algorithm repeatedly finds abundant arcs using a variant of the classical Edmonds-Karp scaling algorithm~\cite{Edmonds72}.
+The size of the network can be reduced by contracting the abundant arcs.
+We note that the idea of obtaining strongly polynomial algorithms by repeatedly identifying constraints that must be tight in every optimal solution goes back to the seminal work by Tardos~\cite{Tardos85strong}.